Super Simple Cheetah Birthday Party Ideas

 While we were still outside we also ran Cheetah Races.
 Since cheetahs run super fast, we timed each girl running three laps around the yard to find out who was the cheetah speed queen.
 I was too busy timing them to take photos, but they had a blast with this one!

-Finally, we went back in the house and played another game.
-I don’t have any idea what to call it—maybe “Cheetah Balloon Scramble?”
-The idea is that each girl has to hold the cheetah stuffed animal (Sophia’s idea) and then pick up as many of the balloons as she possibly can.
+Finally, we went back in the house and played another easy party game called “Cheetah Balloon Scramble” The idea is that each girl has to hold the cheetah stuffed animal (my daughter’s idea) and then pick up as many of the balloons as she possibly can.
 It was great watching the different tactics each girl tried, and our winner managed to hold 13 balloons and the stuffed animal!
 Incredible!

 Cheetah Birthday Cake

 I fully admit that I have not bothered to grow my talents in cake decorating.
 So the cakes I make for my girls’ birthdays are generally pretty rudimentary.
-But Sophia really wanted a cheetah print cake, so I did what I could for her.
+But my daughter really wanted a cheetah print cake this time, so I did what I could for her.
 I mean, see how stupid my writing is?
 Don’t laugh, I don’t have the proper tools, and I’m not willing to buy them for making three cakes a year.
-(Don’t turn me into Cake Wrecks, either, okay?)

-I found this video online which explains how to put cheetah spots inside the cake.
+I found a video online which explains how to put cheetah spots inside the cake.
 While I wasn’t as successful as the video was, I was pretty darn pleased with my results.
+You can see the video here: How to add cheetah spots inside a cake.

 Look!
 That’s cheetah print (sort of) inside that cake!
 I did dark brown and pink to match the rest of the party.
 I think that gluten-free batter cooks enough differently that the technique didn’t work as well, but I am eager to try it again someday to see if I can make it a little better.